izzyreal/vmpc-docs/vmpc_specific.rst

 As long as the elements are blinking and you see :code:`CANCEL` and :code:`ACCEPT`, you can press another key that you wish to assign to the selected function.

-**To accept your new key you have to use the mouse or touchpad and click** :kbd:`F4`.
-To cancel the learning process, use the mouse or touchpad and click :kbd:`F3`.
+**To accept your new key you have to use the mouse, touchpad or touchscreen and click/tap** :kbd:`F4`.
+To cancel the learning process, use the mouse, touchpad or touchscreen and click :kbd:`F3`.

 Reset mapping to default
 ++++++++++++++++++++++++